Karakol International Airport: Reconstruction

 On May 7, 2022, Kyrgyzstan’s President Sadyr Japarov set the timeline for the reconstruction of the airport, after which construction works were initiated by the Manas International Airport LLC.
 The reconstruction involved the extension of the runway and the construction of a new terminal building.

 On December 11, 2024, President Sadyr Japarov attended the opening of the newly reconstructed Karakol International Airport in Issyk-Kul region.
 It is officially named Karakol International Airport Issyk-Kul branch of JSC Manas International Airport.
 The airport, capable of servicing 250 passengers per hour, is expected to enhance regional connectivity, tourism, and Kyrgyzstan’s international profile.
 The reconstructed Karakol International Airport features a 2,450-meter runway that meets Class 3C standards.
 The airport can now accommodate modern aircraft, including Q400, Embraer 190, and RJ 85.
 Future plans include extending the runway to 3,500 meters, allowing for larger aircraft and expanding the airport’s international flight capabilities.

 From December 19, 2024, Asman Airlines has launched twice-weekly regular flights on the Karakol-Bishkek route.

 On January 9, 2025, Asman Airlines operated its first flight on the Osh–Karakol–Osh route.

 In February 2025, Karakol International Airport officially received the IKG code assigned by IATA.

+On August 10, 2026, Karakol International Airport completed a major infrastructure modernization, marked by a technical flight of an Airbus A320 operated by Avia Traffic Company.
+The runway was extended from 2,450 meters to 3,750 meters and equipped with modern lighting systems and an instrument landing system.
+These upgrades allow the airport to handle mainline aircraft such as the Airbus A320 and Boeing 737 families, expanding beyond its former limits of regional aircraft (e.g., Dash 8 Q400) and business jets.